- Tribal and Indian Law

 - B.A., Claremont Men's College, 1970, with honors

 Richard M. Freeman is a partner in the Real Estate, Construction and Land Use Litigation Practice Group and the Labor and Employment Practice Group in the firm’s San Diego (Del Mar) office.
-Mr. Freeman serves as Co-Team Leader of the Tribal and Indian Law Team.
+Dick serves as Team Leader of the Tribal and Indian Law Team.

 Areas of Practice

-Mr. Freeman specializes in Business Disputes, Real Estate and Construction litigation and labor and employment matters.
-Mr. Freeman's litigation experience includes numerous state and federal court jury trials, injunctions, arbitrations, class actions, and administrative trials.
-Mr. Freeman has argued cases before the Ninth Circuit Court of Appeals on a number of occasions, the California Supreme Court and the United States Supreme Court.
+Dick's litigation experience includes numerous state and federal court jury trials, injunctions, arbitrations, class actions and administrative trials.
+Dick has argued cases before the Ninth Circuit Court of Appeals on a number of occasions, the California Supreme Court, and the United States Supreme Court.

-Mr. Freeman has been litigating real estate and construction disputes for over 30 years.
-This litigation has taken the form as first chair of more than 10 jury trials of over two weeks in length (with more than a 90% success rate); dozens of judge trials; and dozens of arbitrations.
-Mr. Freeman has represented large landowners, landlords against corporate tenants and has represented corporate tenants against landlords.
-He has also represented numerous owners, developers, contractors and subcontractors in construction disputes.
+Dick has been litigating real estate and construction disputes for over 40 years.
+This litigation has taken the form as first chair in more than 10 jury trials of over two weeks in length (with more than a 90% success rate); dozens of judge trials; and dozens of arbitrations.
+Dick has represented large landowners, landlords against corporate tenants and has represented corporate tenants against corporate landlords.
+He has also represented numerous owners, developers, contractors, subcontractors and suppliers in construction disputes.

-Mr. Freeman has been named as one of the top Southern California "Super Lawyers."
+Dick has been named as one of the top Southern California "Super Lawyers" every year since this honor was created.
+He has also consistently been named one of San Diego’s “Top Lawyers” by San Diego Magazine.
 He has been a member of the Board of Governors of the San Diego Association of Business Trial Lawyers.
 He is listed in Who's Who in American Lawyers.
-He has spoken before national attorney groups on a variety of subjects including trial issues and employment issues.
+He has spoken before national attorney groups on a variety of subjects including Indian law issues, trial issues and employment issues.